Carol Comeau: Personal life and education

 Carol Comeau was born in Berkeley, California and raised in Iowa.
 Her father died when she was seven.
 When she was young, she wanted to be an investigative reporter.
 She attended the University of Oregon to earn her bachelor's degree in journalism, however, she started studying elementary education her sophomore year.
-In 1960, she met Denny Comeau.
-She and Denny would marry in 1962.
+In 1960, she met Dennis Comeau.
+She and Dennis married in 1962.
 His father owned a grocery store in Anchorage, Alaska.
-In 1963, Comeau and Denny spent the summer in Anchorage working for Denny's father, before they returned to Oregon so Denny could finish his degree.
-Comeau worked in Springfield, Oregon.
+In 1963, Carol and Dennis spent the summer in Anchorage working for his father, before they returned to Oregon so Dennis could finish his degree.
+Carol Comeau worked in Springfield, Oregon.
 In 1965, they moved to Alaska.

 In 1972, the couple moved back to Spokane, Washington.
-Denny worked for Chevron.
+Dennis worked for Chevron.
 They returned to Alaska in 1974.
-Together, Comeau and Denny had three children, Christopher, Michael, and Karen.
+Together, they had three children, Christopher, Michael, and Karen.
 Comeau returned to work full-time after ten years.
 Comeau earned her Master's degree in public administration and education from the University of Alaska Anchorage.
-She and Denny have five grandchildren together, Adam, Amanda, Samantha, Reid, and Elizabeth.
+She and Dennis have five grandchildren together, Adam, Amanda, Samantha, Reid, and Elizabeth.